 Section 1.
-Meetings - The Board of Trustees shall hold a minimum of five regularly scheduled meetings during the course of each fiscal year.
+Meetings - The Board of Trustees shall hold a minimum of four regularly scheduled meetings during the course of each fiscal year.
 The annual meeting of the Board shall be the last regular meeting of the fiscal year.
-Following each annual meeting, the Chair of the Board shall propose a planned schedule of regular meetings for the fiscal year and the first two meetings of the following fiscal year.
-At its first regular meeting of the new fiscal year, the Board shall adopt a schedule of its regular meetings for the remainder of the fiscal year and for the first two regular meetings in the following fiscal year.
-Changes in the scheduled meetings of the Board may be made and special meetings of the Board may be called for other times by the Chair or by any four members of the Board.
+At or following each annual meeting, the Chair of the Board shall propose a planned schedule of regular meetings for the fiscal year and the first two meetings of the following fiscal year.
+At its first regular meeting of the new fiscal year, the